kaspanet/rusty-kaspa/kaspad/src/domain/consensus/processes/Parallel Processing.md

 * Stage and commit block body and block status

-### Virtual-state processing (block UTXO data -- for chain blocks context only)
+### Virtual-state processing (block UTXO data -- for context of chain blocks only)

-* (*in short*)
+* (*roughly*)
 * build the utxo state for selected parent through utxo diffs from virtual
-* build the utxo change for current block based on tx data from the mergeset
+* build the utxo state for current block based on selected parent state and tx data from the mergeset
 * stage acceptance data
 * update diff paths to virtual
-* update virtual parents state
+* update virtual state

+## Parallel processing -- Discussion

+There are two levels of possible concurrency to support: (i) process the various stages concurrently in a *pipeline*, i.e., when a block moves to body processing, other headers can enter the header processing stage, and so on; (ii) *parallelism* within each processing "station" of the pipeline, i.e., within header processing, allow *n* independent blocks to be processed in parallel.

+### Pipeline concurrency

+The current code design (*go-kaspad*) already logically supports this since the various processing stages were already decoupled for supporting efficient IBD.

+### Header processing parallelism

+If you analyze the dependency graph above you can see this is the most challenging part.
+For instance, we cannot create multiple staging areas in parallel, since committing them might introduce conflicts.

+I suggest we split the staging/writes during header processing into two categories: (i) writes that are append-only, meaning they only affect store data related to the currently processed block (for instance ghostdag data store, headers store, header status store, finality and merge root stores, windows stores -- all support this property); (ii) writes that modify state of other shared data (reachability reindexing, block relations children).

+It seems to me that only DAG related write data is not append-only.
+So I suggest moving reachability and relations writes to a new processing unit named "Header DAG processing".
+This unit will support adding multiple blocks at one call to the reachability tree by performing a single reindexing for all (can be easily supported).

+### Block processing parallelism

+Seems straightforward.

+### Virtual processing parallelism

+* Process each chain block + mergeset sequentially.
+* Within each such step:
+    * txs within each block can be validated against the utxo set in parallel
+    * blocks in the mergeset and txs within can be processed in parallel based on the consensus-agreed topological mergeset ordering -- however conflicts might arise and need to be taken care of